KEY PARTNERS

 We knew we needed to change if we wanted a different result, so, we just decided to do it differently.

-enough… we were not getting much healthier.
+The Healthy Gorge Initiative began with the premise that collectively, what we had done over the past decades was not enough… we were not getting much healthier.
 Every year we were facing the same issues.
 If we expected a different result, we knew we would need to do something different.
 So we did.

 The first step was to change the paradigm around how community issues are identified and then, how those issues are addressed.